Here are the costs to forming a New Mexico LLC:

 While most states require you to regularly update your LLC’s information with them (via Annual or Biennial Reports), New Mexico does not.

-After filing your Articles of Organization, you don’t have to file any other document with the New Mexico Secretary of State.
+After filing your Articles of Organization, you don’t have to file any other documents with the New Mexico Secretary of State.

 The costs will vary depending on location and industry, but usually these fees are not too high.